 Singapore Airlines has a solid reputation for attentive customer service and excellent premium cabin products.

-The new Suites Class is an exciting development but due to the increased space of each unit and thus decrease in the overall number of Suites, one could expect award space to start tightening up.
+The new Suites Class is an exciting development.
+However, due to the increased space of each unit and thus decrease in the overall number of Suites (12 to 6), award space has tightened up.

 To increase your chances:

 - waitlist at the Saver or Advantage level

 - aim for the old Suites Class product